Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have exactly the same bandwidth, so theoretically they should perform the same. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same bandwidth, so theoretically they should have the same performance. (explain)

-Texel RateThe Radeon HD 5550 will be a bit (about 2%) faster with regards to texture filtering than the GeForce 8600 GS (OEM). (explain)
+Texel RateThe Radeon HD 5550 is just a bit (approximately 2%) more effective at texture filtering than the GeForce 8600 GS (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison